Tracycccc/tracy-data-visualization/Final project part II.md

 ### Adjustment based on feedback from instructors and classmates
 After reflecting on the feedback, I realized that my part I illustration was kind of vague, which only showed the data but not the ideas.
 In part II, I dive into the "Diet Composition" topic and decide to investigate into Chinese diet compositions.

 Initially I planned to compare the diet compositions of China and the U.S., as representatives of Eastern and Western countries.
 However, after sharing my ideas with classmates, I found that it was still too broad to be covered in a 1-minute presentation.
-At the same time, it does not have many practical implications.
 Therefore, I further scoped down and made the topic focused on Chinese diet compositions.

 Below is my further-developed outline:
-1. The diet composition of China
-- An overview of the composition
+1. An overview of Chinese diet composition
-- Consumption of main food (compared to world average)
-- Consumption of meat, fruit and others (compared to world average)
-- Caloric supply
-(- Diet composition v.s.
-EAT-Lancet diet)
+- Cereals remain as the major source of energy
+- Diversification in food groups
-2. Reasons behind the difference
+2. Reasons behind the large proportion of cereals: history; high production volume
-- Environment and climate
-- Economic factors, urbanization, leisure
-- Culture
-3. Health implication
+3. Reasons behind the diversification in food groups: economic development; increasing food supply

 ### Wireframes